fas7blas7/While-Loop-Tasks/README.md

 📎 Folder Structure

 /While-Loops-Tasks
-│—— /Task1_PrintNumbersWhileLoop
+│—— /Task1_Numbers-One-To-One-Hundred
-│    ├—— PrintNumbersWhileLoop.cs
+│    ├—— Numbers-One-To-One-Hundred.cs
-│—— /Task2_ReadOddNumber
+│—— /Task2_DecreasingNumbers
-│    ├—— ReadOddNumber.cs
+│    ├—— DecreasingNumbers.cs
 │—— README.md

 Each task is stored in a separate folder named according to its purpose.
 The .cs files contain the C# source code for each task.